backdaniel/hermesdb/README.md

 # meaning-database
 Distributed dictionary protocol using proof of work for prioritization.

+Designed to become the only source of truth in the universe.

+Respects the memetic nature of language.

 ## Format
 One entry per line (3 parts separated by ascii space)